Tuesday, January 26, 2021

 Ms. Anita Rajan

 “Agility means constantly responding to the changes in the environment”, says Ms. Anita Rajan, CEO, Tata STRIVE, while sharing her thoughts on coping with the pandemic and continuing the skill development and training during the difficult times.
-If we look at the skill development and vocational training institutions today, it is only the most adaptive of them all which are surviving, once again proving the Darwin’s theory of evolution.
+If we look at the skill development and vocational training institutions today, it is only the most adaptive of them all which are surviving, once again proving Darwin’s theory of evolution.

 This is where agility, forward-looking nature and a strong organisational foundation is needed to cope with evolving situations.
-In this Skill Talk, Ms. Anita Rajan, takes us through the initiatives and interventions that involved people, process and technology.
-We present excerpts from our conversation.
-Please visit the link below for complete video interview.
+In this Skill Talk, Ms. Anita Rajan, takes us through the initiatives and interventions that involved people, processes and technology.

 Q: How has Tata STRIVE been coping with the pandemic in continuing the skill development and training?